Self Driving Cars

 Tesla's trucks will have a special version of Autopilot designed to deal with jack-knifingTesla

-Tesla unveiled its first truck in November 2017 and planned to start delivering the electric vehicles in 2019, but it has since delayed until 2021.
-Company boss Elon Musk said at the launch that the semis would get Tesla's Autopilot self-driving software as standard.
+Tesla unveiled its first truck in November 2017 and planned to start delivering electric vehicles in 2019, but it has been delayed until 2021.
+Company boss Elon Musk said that the semis would get Tesla's Autopilot self-driving software as standard at the launch.

-Like on Tesla cars, Autopilot for trucks will provide a semi-autonomous system where the vehicle's accelerator, brakes and steering are managed by the computer on highways with clear lane markings, but the driver must remain fully alert and with a hand on the wheel at all times.
+Like on Tesla cars, Autopilot for trucks will provide a semi-autonomous system in which the computer manages the vehicle's accelerator, brakes, and steering on highways with clear lane markings.
+However, the driver must remain fully alert and with a hand on the wheel at all times.

-On top of this, Musk said this version of Autopilot will have truck-specific features like an anti-jackknifing system.
-The eventual goal is to employ a platooning feature for Tesla trucks to autonomously follow each other and have only the lead truck controlled fully by a human driver.
+Musk also said this version of Autopilot will have truck-specific features like an anti-jackknifing system.
+The eventual goal is to employ a platooning feature for Tesla trucks to autonomously follow each other and have only the lead truck fully controlled by a human driver.

 GearBrain Compatibility Find Engine